Curling Etiquette

 - Only thirds and skips may sweep stones past the tee line.
 A team can only sweep a stone of the opposing colour past the tee line, and only one person (either third or skip) can sweep the opposing stone.

 - If two stones are close to each other in scoring position, either skip or third may request that the stones be measured at the conclusion of the end.
 If the two stones in question are EXACTLY the same distance from the button, they cancel each other out.
-The next closest stone is the shot stone.
-The total points scored in this case would not include the stones that have cancelled each other out.
+If the two stones being measured are considered first shot, in the event of a tie, the end is blanked.
+Otherwise, the stones already determined to be closer to the center count, and the tied stones do not.

 - A stone must fully cross the hog line at the far end of the sheet to remain in play.